simnalamburt/kollus-ruby/README.md

 </form>
 ```

-Please look at the [sample application](sample) for the working example of kollus-ruby.
+Please look at the [sample application][sample] for the working example of kollus-ruby.

 #### How to run sample application
 See [kollus-ruby-sample](https://github.com/simnalamburt/kollus-ruby-sample)